-Noah J. Landers (1995 - est. 2084) is a painter and illustrator.
-His work searches for comfort in clutter by simulating surroundings in painstaking detail, applying equal significance to every wrinkle and speck of dust, and underscoring the potential for eclecticism in every confined space.
+Noah J. Landers is a painter and illustrator.
+His work searches for comfort in clutter by simulating his surroundings in painstaking detail, applying equal significance to every wrinkle and speck of dust, and underscoring the potential for eclecticism in every confined space.
 This level of hyper-attention fractures the "reality" of his subjects, elevating them into a realm of comic absurdity.

 Funches, acrylic on 9x12" canvas, 2018.